-- Assumptions: When the following are not true, do not calculate probability using (1). - \circ Finite Ω : The number of possible outcomes is finite. - Equipossibility: The outcomes have equal probability of occurrence. - The bases for identifying equipossibility were often - physical symmetry (e.g. a well-balanced dice, made of homogeneous material in a cubical shape) or - a balance of information or knowledge concerning the various possible outcomes. - Equipossibility is meaningful only for finite sample space, and, in this case, the evaluation of probability is accomplished through the definition of classical probability.
+- Assumptions: When the following are not true, do not calculate probability using (1). - Finite $\Omega$ : The number of possible outcomes is finite. - Equipossibility: The outcomes have equal probability of occurrence. - The bases for identifying equipossibility were often - physical symmetry (e.g. a well-balanced dice, made of homogeneous material in a cubical shape) or - $\circ\,$ a balance of information or knowledge concerning the various possible outcomes. - Equipossibility is meaningful only for finite sample space, and, in this case, the evaluation of probability is accomplished through the definition of classical probability.

-"equi-probable

-"equi-possible"

-"equally likely"

-"fair"
+equi - possible equi - probable equally likely fair